Customary Use

 Helpful historical documentation includes:

-• Photographs of people using the beach, public events, or beach maintenance
+• Photographs or home video of people using the beach, public events, or beach maintenance

 • News articles